-Frame rate is also a common parameter, and some wearable aids developers use it to replace the frame rate.
+Frame rate is also a common parameter, and some wearable aids developers use it to replace the refresh rate.
 The difference between refresh rate and frame rate is this: the refresh rate is how many frames your CPU is producing or drawing, while the refresh rate is how many times the monitor is refreshing the image on the screen.

 What’s an ideal frame rate?
 As long as you have a good CPU, a higher frame rate will be better.
 In terms of using a VR device to watch video, the minimum frame rate is 30 fps, with many people pushing for 50–60 for hyper-realistic videos.

 Although the high refresh rate is important, there are few products that can achieve 60 Hz.
 Most products on the market have a refresh rate mostly between 30-45 Hz.

 Which brings us to another aspect you should consider: the display.
 Displays can be divided into enclosed and open display.

 In the case of an enclosed display, the discomfort caused by low refresh rate is more noticeable.
 Many a promising VR product has fizzled because the immersive experience viewed through enclosed headgear can cause dizziness and nausea.

 Various open-display wearables allow people to see the real ground through they own eyes, though it should be noted that one of the causes of nausea is the ground simulation in the vision.

 An open display delivers relatively better experience since the wearer has the opportunity to perceive the environment through the part that is not completely occluded, and this part of the perception can compensate for the delayed picture.